stdecker/Oroboros-O2K-Analysis/README.md

 # R code
 This R code is for fast processing and visualization of Oroboros data.
 I have only made code that will analyze the protocols I frequently use, however I will be developing more as I develop new protocols.

+# Document Guide
+I have created a [document guide](/O2K-Analysis-Document.pdf), which will go over all of the code in detail and how to perform various other tests and measurements in R.